Avoid the costly OP-1 filing mistakes that stall new motor carriers: name mismatches, wrong authority type, late BOC-3, insurance gaps, and more.

 3. Late BOC-3 Filing

-The BOC-3 has to be on file before the 21-day vetting window closes for FMCSA to activate the authority.
-Carriers who submit the OP-1 and then forget about the BOC-3 find themselves at day 22 with authority stuck in PENDING.
-The fix is mechanical: line up a BOC-3 provider the same week the OP-1 is submitted, and file through a service that can confirm FMCSA acceptance within 24 hours.
+The BOC-3is due within 20 days of the application notice publishing in the FMCSA Register (49 CFR §365.109T), and FMCSA will not activate the authority without it.
+Carriers who submit the application and then forget about the BOC-3 find the authority stuck in PENDING.
+The fix is mechanical: line up a BOC-3 providerthe same week the OP-1 is submitted, and file through a service that can confirm FMCSA acceptance within 24 hours.

 4. Insurance Filing Gap or Wrong Effective Date